Don “Moose” Jamison

 Heritage School of Music

-In addition, the Jazz & Heritage Foundation has recently partnered with NORD to present the spring semester Vocal Workshops at Behrman Recreation Center (Algiers) and St. Bernard Recreation Center (Gentilly).
+In addition, the Jazz & Heritage Foundation partners the New Orleans Recreational Development Commission (NORD-C) to present the Vocal Workshops at Behrman Recreation Center (Algiers), St. Bernard Recreation Center (Gentilly), Joe Brown Park (New Orleans East) and the Sanchez Center (9th Ward).
 Led by acclaimed singer and music educator Tonya Boyd-Cannon, these workshops expand the reach of the Jazz & Heritage Foundation’s music education initiatives.

 Learn more about the school and enroll today at heritageschoolofmusic.org